 Fiberglass plastic tubing is pultruded and is a combination of fiberglass and thermoset polyester or vinyl.
 It comes in hundreds of shapes and is corrosion and UV ray resistant.
 Fiberglass tubing is used as an electrical insulator and has dimensional stability.

-Polystyrene tubing is lightweight, flexible, and durable, which makes it useful for safely transporting fluids and gases.
+Polystyrene tubing is lightweight, flexible, and durable, which makes it useful for safely transporting fluids and gasses.
 It has excellent vapor and moisture resistance and comes in burst prevention rates to meet heat resistance standards.

-High-density polyethylene tubing has an exceptional strength to density ratio with a low risk of shattering, corrosion, and other malfunctions or failures.
-It is used for transfer of water, air, and chemicals.
-HDPE can be sterilized by boiling and withstand high pressure as well as being abrasion resistant.
+High-density polyethylene tubing has an exceptional strength-to-density ratio with a low risk of shattering, corrosion, and other malfunctions or failures.
+It is used for the transfer of water, air, and chemicals.
+HDPE can be sterilized by boiling, and it can withstand high pressure and resist abrasion.